stmarcin/Sampling_Departure_Time/README.md

 # Selection of departure times

-Rscript to generate .dbf file with departure times for accessibility analyses with temporal resolution (e.g GTFS)
+Rscript to generate `.dbf` file with departure times for accessibility analyses with temporal resolution (e.g **GTFS**)

+___

+### Intro

+This script was inspired by [Owen & Murphy (2018)](https://trid.trb.org/view/1497217) study and was developed when working on [Stępniak et al. (2019)](https://doi.org/10.1016/j.jtrangeo.2019.01.007) paper:

+Stępniak, M., Pritchard, J.P., Geurs K.T., Goliszek S., 2019, *The impact of temporal resolution on public transport accessibility measurement: review and case study in Poland*, Journal of Transport Geography.

+___

 ### Table of Contents
 [Intro](#intro)<br>